 Neighbouring Rights is the term used for royalty earned from the public performance of a sound recording.

 Neighbouring Rights is the term used for royalty earned from the public performance of a sound recording.
 Unlike publishing, the royalties are due to the master rights holder of the recording and to the performers who make an audible contribution to the given phonogram.
-This means that the writers of the composition are only due remuneration if they either;
+This means that the writers of the composition are only due remuneration if they either;-Own the Master

 -Made an audible contribution to the sound recording which is in the final cut